GeoscienceAustralia/ptha/propagation/SWALS/examples/spherical_box/README.md

 ![Figure 2: The modelled stage after 1 hour of propagation time elevation for the test problem](three_models_at_final_time.png)

 Figure 3 shows difference between the modelled stage results at 1 hour, computed with each flow algorithm.
 It is difficult to see any differences in the 3 results when using the same vertical scale as in the previous figure.
-The test code checks that the average difference is less than 1cm in all cases.
+The test code checks that the average absolute difference is less than 1cm in all cases.

 ![Figure 3: Differences in modelled stage after 1 hour of propagation time elevation for the test problem](model_differences_at_final_time.png)